 The safety and efficacy of cannabis products can be a controversial topic, but CBD oils are generally considered safe by the World Health Organization.
 Although the long term effects of using CBD are still unknown, any side effects are rare, mild, and often avoidable with correct dosage.
 Additionally, hemp-derived CBD products legally have to contain less than 0.3% THC, or the cannabis compound that causes a “high” when using marijuana.
 Because of this, CBD produces no psychoactive effects and is legal to sell across the United States.

-For a list of the most-reputable brands to shop, check out our buyer’s guide to the Best CBD Oils of 2019.
+For a list of the most-reputable brands to shop, check out our buyer’s guide to the Best CBD Oils of the year.